1987 Soviet Top League

-In the 1987 season, the Soviet Top League – the top tier of football in the Soviet Union – was won by Spartak Moscow interupting the two year championship run of the Kyiv's team.
+In the 1987 season, the Soviet Top League – the top tier of football in the Soviet Union – was won by Spartak Moscow interrupting the two year championship run of the Kyiv's team.
 Dynamo Kyiv, the defending 12-times champions, placed sixth and failed to qualify for the European competitions, while their rivals Dynamo Moscow placed only 10th.

 This season CSKA Moscow were relegated on additional criteria when they tied on points with Zenit Leningrad at the final standing.